Zeyad-Amr/Photostudio/README.md

 ### Backend
 This is a Django project that provides APIs for the frontend React app.
 It uses Django REST framework for building APIs.

-In the project directory, you can run:
+In the backend directory, you can run:

 ```
+$ pip install -r requirements.txt
+install all required packages for the project.

+$ python manage.py migrate
+Applies any pending migrations to the database.

 $ python manage.py runserver
 Runs the development server for the backend.

 $ python manage.py test
 Runs the tests for the backend.

-$ python manage.py migrate
-Applies any pending migrations to the database.
 ```

 ## Features